 For example, if you really want to lose 60 pounds and your only KPI is just, “I want to wake up one day 60 pounds lighter”, this is not going to work for the vast majority of people.
 You need to break it down into certain KPIs.

 First off, you need to include body mass index, body fat, or something else so that you can track multiple things in parallel and make sure that even if you are not losing weight, you are actually improving upon different traits.
 And second, you want to make sure that you have a lot of other types of progress charts that you can look upon, which is where milestones come by.

-In a business environment, when you are talking about discipline, it is extremely valid when it comes to traits that you need to develop for promotion or for new skills that you do not really have.
+In a business environment, when discussing discipline, it is extremely valid when it comes to traits that you need individually or developing your leadership team.
 You may feel discouraged and unmotivated if you spend a week on something and no progress is showing.

 You need to have realistic expectations.
-Expect that it is going to take a certain amount of time or quite longer.
+Expect that it will take a certain amount of time or quite longer.
 You just break it down into milestones and track some progress so you can make sure that you are really making progress over time.

 Without focus, you cannot practice discipline.

-You need to be in the zone or in the right state of mind in order to accomplish things.
+You need to be in the zone or in the right state of mind to accomplish things.

 The first thing you need to learn is how to limit distractions.